Reading Time: 6 minutes

 The Human Centered Design department was commissioned to implement this approach, not only theoretically but also with very concrete, practical output.
 Our idea was to measure us against new solutions that were either introduced internally or were external seen on the market.

-What were the biggest obstacles and learnings that you encountered along the way that you can pass on to readers in these processes?
+What were the biggest obstacles and learnings that you encountered that you can pass on?

 Christina Taylor: If you want to do something you have to follow your intuition closely and set up a qualified feedback process that acts like a compass to point you into the right direction.
 That may sounds strange, but that’s the creative process you have to learn to trust.
 The biggest challenge is that you learn to navigate this creative process yourself, that you take ownership and don’t get frustrated by the challenges that occur all around you.

 Another obstacle was the change of my boss.
-For a while everything went great, and suddenly we had no support at all, all of this within a year.
+For a while we had back up then suddenly we had no support at all, all of this within a year.
 You have to learn to deal with a lot of different people and to shift perspective in order to find a compromise that neither weakens the product nor your own philosophy.
 An important point is to ‘choose your battle wisely’.

 Women have to face special holdbacks, as we women are less used to fighting direct conflicts.
 The moment you enter the upper three to five percent of a company, you’re surrounded by power-hungry men and then you have those conflicts.
 You have to learn how to deal with them.